 3. One call to action, repeated

 A converting page asks for one thing.
 Book a call.
 Buy now.
 Download the guide.
 Pick the single action and repeat its button near the hero, again mid-page after you’ve built some desire, and again at the bottom.
 Don’t scatter different actions across the page, and drop the navigation menu while you’re at it.
-Pages with a nav menu convert 10 to 15% lower, because every extra link is a way out.
+Every extra link is a way out.

 Prompt: